Your Smiling Face

-"Your Smiling Face" is a hit single by singer James Taylor.
+"Your Smiling Face" is a song by singer James Taylor.
 First available on the album JT, and released as the album's sophomore single in September 1977, "Your Smiling Face" peaked at number 11 in Cash Box magazine and at 20 on the Billboard Hot 100 near year's end.
 It reached number 11 on the RPM Top Singles chart in Canada.
 On Billboard's Adult Contemporary chart, it reached number 6.

 Background

 Lines like "Isn't it amazing a man like me can feel this way?" reflect Taylor's surprise at his newfound happiness in his relationship with Carly Simon.
 Rolling Stone critic Peter Herbst described it as being "unabashedly happy".
 However, according to Taylor biographer Timothy White, the song was written for Taylor's and Simon's then three-year-old daughter Sally.
 White described the song as a "pop sonnet".

 Reception

 Billboard described the song as a "strong followup" to "Handy Man" and described the melody as being "upbeat" and "infectious."
 Taylor described it as a "good, light-hearted pop love song".
 Cash Box said that "some whimsical vocal gymnastics that add the crucial personal touch."
 Record World said that it is "more energetic" than Taylor's previous single "Handy Man" and that its tempo is "engaging."
 Herbst praised Taylor's vocal for being "a pretty convincing rock singer" on the song.